dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 }
 ```

-If the enum constant is being initialized by the unnamed constructor and
+If the enum value is being initialized by the unnamed constructor and none
-none of the named constructors are appropriate, then define the unnamed
+of the named constructors are appropriate, then define the unnamed
 constructor:

 ```dart